-Need ideas for a speech?
+Get ideas for a talk or presentation

-Get specialist help from me in the following areas:
+Get specialist help with the following:

 - Writing a speech

-- Practical skills when giving talks and speeches
+- Practical skills, when giving talks and speeches

 - Presentation skills